TheEpic0ne/HelpDatblockCom/docs/datearth.md

 Players are normally banned 7 to 30 days for their first offense of breaking a cheating rule and on the second offense banned for 30 days or permanently.
 A player may be banned up to 30 days or permanently on their first offense if severe damage is caused to the server or another player.

 1.1 No client modifications that give an advantage.
 Modifications for pure aesthetics, armor and effects HUD, maps that don't display more than live map, or reducing client lag are allowed, like Optifine.
-- Xray and hack client cheats, like increased speed, fly, kill aura is punished by 30 days to permanent ban on first offense.
+- Xray and hack client cheats, like increased speed, fly, kill aura is punished by 14 days on first offense, 30 days on second, and a permanent ban for the third offense.

-1.2 No abusing bugs that give an advantage.
-Bugs must be reported to staff privately.
+1.2 No abusing bugs that give an advantage, this includes block and door glitching.
+Bugs must be reported to staff privately

 1.3 No non-human activity, like auto clicking for fishing.
 You must be able to respond to a staff member.